 5. Ineffective narration

-Limited use of audio narration is very essential.
+Limited use of audio narration is essential.
 Narrating the entire text presented on screen will perplex the learners.
-Although audio is an important criterion, an imbalance between the audio and text is sure to ruin the success of your course.
-(For more information on effective use of audio narration click here.)
+Although audio is an important criterion, an imbalance between the audio and text is sure to ruin the success of your digital learning course.

 6. Information without any specific need